Food Safety: Fridge Storage & Maintenance

 Baked Goods |

-Ready to eat foods such as bread, cake, and other bakery items should be stored at the top of your fridge.
-If possible, keep these away from food with a pungent odour as these items are prone to absorbing smells. |
+Ready-to-eat foods such as bread, cake, and other bakery items should be stored at the top of your fridge.
+If possible, keep these away from food with a pungent odour, as they are prone to absorbing smells. |

-Dairy | Items like milk, cheese, and cream are ideally placed on the top shelf, as they are generally safe to consume in their natural state.
-This does not include raw eggs in this case. |
+Dairy | Items like milk, cheese, and cream are ideally placed on the top shelf, as they are generally safe to consume naturally.
+In this case, this does not include raw eggs. |

-Cooked Meat & Fish | Raw items that are now cooked are classed as ‘ready to eat’ foods, much like baked goods and dairy.
+Cooked Meat & Fish | Raw items that are now cooked are classified as ‘ready-to-eat’ foods, like baked goods and dairy products.
 Because of this, they should now move to the top of the fridge. |

-Fruits & Vegetables (Washed) | Washed vegetables are technically ‘ready to eat’, however, they should go on the next available shelf as a ‘washed’ item. |
+Fruits & Vegetables (Washed) | Washed vegetables are technically ‘ready to eat’; however, they should go on the next available shelf as a ‘washed’ item. |

 Fruits & Vegetables (Unwashed) | Unwashed vegetables may contain harmful bacteria.
 To reduce the risk of contamination, unwashed vegetables should go above the raw items, but below the washed produce. |

 Raw Fish | Raw fish (and meat) contain harmful bacteria that are usually killed during the cooking process.
-However, the bacteria could cause illness if it contaminates other food items.
+However, the bacteria could cause illness if they contaminate other food items.
 They are also prone to dripping on other items if not stored properly.
-Because of these reasons, you must keep raw items covered and at the bottom of the fridge. |
+Due to these reasons, you should keep raw items covered and stored at the bottom of the fridge. |

-Raw Meat | Raw meat and fish are treated the same in this context, so they should be placed covered and at the very bottom of the fridge.
+Raw Meat | Raw meat and fish are treated the same in this context; therefore, they should be covered and at the bottom of the refrigerator.
 Some kitchen spaces may have a dedicated fridge for raw items. |

-Other Raw Items | Meat and fish aren’t the only things considered to be ‘raw’ ingredients.
+Other Raw Items | Meat and fish aren’t the only ingredients considered ‘raw’ ingredients.
 You should also keep items like eggs and unpasteurised milk at the bottom of the fridge. |

 Additional Fridge Tips

-- Don’t overfill your fridge - by leaving space for air to circulate you help to maintain a consistent temperature.
+- Don’t overfill your fridge - by leaving space for air to circulate, you help to maintain a consistent temperature.
 Not overfilling your fridge also helps it retain safe temperatures.

-- Segregation is just as important as the height of an item in the fridge - different items, such as beef and salmon, should still not touch each other even if they are on the same shelf.
+- Segregation is just as important as the height of an item in the refrigerator - different items, such as beef and salmon, should still not touch each other even if they are on the same shelf.

 What is the Difference Between a Commercial & Domestic Fridge?